If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 - Rewarding work: Starting a children's clothing business can be really rewarding and fun work.
 After all, you're bringing joy and excitement into peoples lives.

 - Crowded space: Competition is high when it comes to your children's clothing business, so it's important that you spend a good amount of time analyzing the market and understanding where the demand lies.

 - Finding the right supplier: Most businesses in this space go the supplier/manufacturer route, which isn't a bad thing!
 However, finding the right supplier can take a lot of time, energy and trial/error.
 If done properly, this process can save you months (if not years) of time and energy.
 More on this below in the "finding a supplier" section.

 Creating a successful children's clothing business means that you will have the ability to sell, provide stellar customer service, communicate with vendors and motivate your team (even if it's down the road)!

-When deciding whether or not to start a children's clothing business, it's important to first decide if you want to operate a physical or online store (or both).
+When deciding whether or not to start a children's clothing business, it's important to first decide what type of business model you want (brick and mortar, eCommerce, or both)!

 If you do plan to open a physical store, it's important that you find a spot in a high-traffic area.
 This is a great way to gain exposure for your business and also get new customers.